shipwright-io/build/docs/buildrun.md

 - Looks for any existing owned `TaskRuns` and update its parent `BuildRun` status.
 - Retrieves the specified `SA` and sets this with the specify output secret on the `Build` resource.
 - Generates a new tekton `TaskRun` if it does not exist, and set a reference to this resource(_as a child of the controller_).
-- One any subsequent updates on the `TaskRun`, the parent `BuildRun` resource instance will be updated.
+- On any subsequent updates on the `TaskRun`, the parent `BuildRun` resource instance will be updated.

 ## Configuring a BuildRun